-We have audited the financial statements of the NY Green Bank, an enterprise fund of the New York State Energy Research and Development Authority (the Fund), as of and for the year ended March 31, 2022, and the related notes to the financial statements, which collectively comprise the Fund's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the NY Green Bank, an enterprise fund of the New York State Energy Research and Development Authority (the Fund), as of and for the year ended March 31, 2023, and the related notes to the financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Fund as of March 31, 2022, and the changes in its financial position and its cash flows for the year then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Fund as of March 31, 2023, and the changes in its financial position and its cash flows for the year then ended in accordance with U.S. generally accepted accounting principles.